lukaselsrode/projects/README.md

 ### Misc
 Some scripts that don't fit into any of my projects that I've found helpful to keep on-hand.

-### Total Behavioural Tracker
-A mobile application built in Kivy to track your personalized 'daily program', a qualitative measurementof your cuttent emotional and spiritual fitness based on personalized values, activites, goals, and motivators.
-The application also accounts for underlying mental-health conditions and potential substance abuse issues.

-### Sys-Admin
-Some Shell Scripts I run on my personal machine to keep everything up-to-date and orderly.
-Getting rid of repetitive work is the reason why I got into programming.

 ### Up-Skilling
 self education materials, the moment you stop growing is the moment you start dying.